baoisnotruski/csd-content/digital_marketing.md

 ### Solution

-Keeping connected to highly-fuctuating customer behavior and digital trends is the obvious answer.
-What gives us the confidence is to meet the task at hand is having the tools, process, and talent.
+Keeping at pace with highly-fuctuating customer behavior and digital trends is the clear answer.
+What gives us the confidence to meet the task at hand is having the tools, process, and talent.
 Our creative digital marketing solutions are backed by quality code.
-We blur the lines between code, design, and marketing to work as a whole.
+We blur the lines between code, design, and marketing to push towards a common end.